Sumayya-Samreen/AI-Powered-Identity-and-Risk-Verification/README.md

-# AI Face Recognition Attendance System
+# AI-Powered Identity and Risk Verification

 ## Overview
 This project is an AI-powered face recognition system built in Python using OpenCV and the `face_recognition` library.